aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/net/email-header-manipulation/modifying-email-addresses-with-csharp/_index.md

 ### Where can I find more examples and documentation for Aspose.Email?

-You can explore the official [Aspose.Email documentation](https://reference.aspose.com/email/net/) for detailed examples, API reference, and usage guidelines.
+You can explore the [Aspose.Email API Reference](https://reference.aspose.com/email/net/) for detailed examples, API reference, and usage guidelines.
 It's a valuable resource for mastering email manipulation with Aspose.Email.

 ### Can I use Aspose.Email in commercial projects?